 The convenience of heated driveways is unquestionable, but they also represent a significant cost.
 Normally, you will have to tear out your old pavement and replace it in order to install a heated driveway, which comes out to an average expense of around $8,000 (approximately $10,752 CAD).
 Overall, hydronic systems cost more to install, while electric heated driveways cost more to operate.

-Soon to appear on the market, however, are driveway snow-melt mats.
-They will have the strength to withstand the weight of a vehicle instead of "mere foot traffic," but otherwise, they will work the same way.
-This means slip-resistant rubber with a central heating element capable of melting several inches of snow per hour.
+Heated driveway mats have the strength to withstand the weight of a vehicle and can be driven on.
+The slip-resistant rubber with a central heating element is capable of melting several inches of snow per hour.
 Snow-melting mats also maintain an ice/snow free area that disallows melt-off from refreezing into black ice.